+SEASONS
-SEASONS SPECKLED TROUT, BROWN TROUT, LAKE (GREY) TROUT, AND RAINBOW TROUT

-Tidal waters of Halifax County (Halifax Harbour and East) - Apr 15 to Sep 30.
+SPECKLED TROUT, BROWN TROUT, AND RAINBOW TROUT Tidal waters of Halifax County (Halifax Harbour and East) - Apr 15 to Sep 30.
 Tidal waters of Halifax County (West of Halifax Harbour) and Lunenburg County - Apr 1 to Sep 30.

 Inland waters - Apr 1 to Sep 30 except the waters referred to in the listings below.

-From Sep 1 to Sep 30, no speckled trout may be retained and patural bait is prohibited in all be retained and natural bait is prohibited in all waters for all trout species, including Special Trout Management Areas, except for waters with extended seasons for trout.
+From Sep 1 to Sep 30, no speckled trout may be retained and natural bait is prohibited in all waters for all trout species, including Special Trout Management Areas, except for waters with extended seasons for trout.